boyetece/thukee-blogs/2022-dec/php-fpm.md

 # php-fpm with Apache on RHEL 9.1
-Reason behind this documentation is that `fpm-php` is used instead of `mod_php` because, starting from release `5.3.3 in early 2010` , PHP has merged the php-fpm fastCGI process manager into its codebase.
-This means that secure, fast, and dependable PHP code can run now using only the stock Apache HTTPD and PHP.net releases.
+Reason behind this documentation is that `fpm-php` is used instead of `mod_php`.
+PHP has merged the php-fpm fastCGI process manager into its codebase.
+This means that secure, fast, and dependable PHP code can now run by using only the stock Apache HTTPD and PHP.net releases.

 ## PHP FastCGI Process Manager (FPM):
 * Search for available version of php-fpm on your repo: